ericoporto/ggj18_codenameLT/README.md

 machine and provided a really comfortable coding experience since it's the code editor I use for *JavaScript* development.

 Love2d is also VERY forgiving, the drawing code is mostly a mess, but everything just works.
-Love2d also can be easily run in Linux, Windows and OSX, so your game is already multi platform.
+Love2d also can be easily run in Linux, Windows and OSX, so your game is already multi platform - for x86 computers.
 I also liked how easily shaders can be loaded and ran in love2d, so I added shaders in almost all game states.

 I am very sad to not be able to finish the game code in jam time, but I think the learning experience was really a valid one.
-I felt **lua** with **love2d** can be actually used in a 2d small commercial game project that needs to be iterated and shipped fast.
+I felt **Lua** with **Love2d** can be actually used in a 2d small commercial game project that needs to be iterated and shipped fast.

 # Future development